 For all of the talk of the death of the personal computer and its potential disastrous effects on PC-dependent companies, it's remarkable that Seagate Technology is performing as well as it has.
 For that matter, the same can be said of Western Digital .
 But can it continue?

 To that end, Seagate seems the most interesting.
-I think this is why David Einhorn drastically reduced his shares in the stock by almost 5%, which represented his largest percentage reduction.
+I think this is why David Einhorn drastically reduced his shares in the in the stock by almost 5%, which represented his largest percentage reduction.
 While it could be just simple profit taking, Einhorn also understands that what Seagate faces is real.
 While the fundamentals in this company are indeed solid, increased demand for solid state drives, or SSD, is taking a toll on Seagate's core hard disk drive business, or HDD.
 And placing a bet here on Seagate assumes that there will be a reversal at some point.
 Seagate's second-quarter results suggest that's not likely to happen.

 Mixed results due to mix shifts

 Relative to expectations, the results weren't that bad.
 Revenue climbed 15% year over year, helped by a 24% jump in hard disk drive units.
 But revenue fell 2% sequentially.
 As expected, prices continue to be an issue and are still in decline.
 Average selling prices, or ASPs, fell 7% year over year and 3% sequentially.
 But the company did surprise investors as client, non-computer segments and enterprise each posted double-digit growth.

 Similar to its impact on revenue, ASPs also hurt profitability.
 The company struggled with its product mix.
 Margins weren't strong, but arrived in-line with expectations.
 The company posted 4% year-over-year drop in gross margins, while shedding 1.5% sequentially.
 Similarly, there was a 8% decline in operating income, which fell 13% from the first-quarter.

 Is it really here finally?
 What do we do now?